Lauviah0622/resume/src/content/Skill/skill.en.md

 ### Programming Language

-- Familiar with development using ESNext, CSS, HTML syntax.
-Working experience with TS development.
+- Proficient in ESnext, CSS, and HTML concepts, principles, and ecosystems, with the ability to execute on various devices and browsers.
+- Proficient in creating TypeScript project configurations and developing.

 ### Frontend

-- Familiar with React ecosystem, including state management (Redux, Zustand, Jotai, React-query), module bundler (Webpack, Vite), UI solution (CSS in JS, UI lib)
+- Four years of experience in utilizing React.
+Familiar with state management (Redux, React-query etc.), UI solutions (CSS-in-JS, UI libs).
+- Able to construct engineered SPA application technology stack, including packaging, automated testing, mono-repo, and component library management.
-- Able to build static site with Astro even connect to CMS for content generation
+- Build static site with Astro and connect to CMS for content generation

 ### Backend

-- Build backend Restful / GraphQL API service with Express, Koa and SQL / NoSQL DB.
+- Build Node.js backend Application, construct and connect to Database and deploy to cloud server.

 ### UI/UX

-- Using Figma for web design and prototype, also utilize with other graphics software
+- Design and prototyping the UI with Figma.
+And crafted materials using graphic software (AI, PS).

 ### Other

-- Familiar with git cli and gir related gadget, and also collaboration platform like GitHub or GitLab
+- Proficient in Git CLI and associated tools, collaborating with development teams or open-source projects on platforms like Github and Gitlab.
+- Establishing streamlined CI/CD processes using Github Actions.
-- Collaborate with ChatGPT in needed :)
+- Collaborate with ChatGPT in needed like create Regex syntax and transform data format